alfonsof/azure-python-examples/README.md

 These examples show how to use Python 3 and Azure SDK for Python in order to manage services on Microsoft Azure.

-Azure SDK for Python allow Python developers to write software that makes use of Azure services like Virtual Machines and Blob storage.
+Azure SDK for Python allows Python developers to write software that makes use of Azure services like Virtual Machines and Blob storage.

 ## Quick start